Monohalomethane

 The monohalomethanes are organic compounds in which a hydrogen atom in methane is replaced by a halogen.
 They belong to the haloalkanes or to the subgroup of halomethanes.

-The four members are fluoromethane, chloromethane, bromomethane and iodomethane.
+The four common members are fluoromethane, chloromethane, bromomethane and iodomethane.

+Historical name for this group is methyl halides; it's still widely used.
+The compounds of this class are often described as CH3X or MeX (X - any halogen, Me - methyl group).

+Related compounds

+There are analogs with more than one hydrogen atom in methane is replaced by a halogen: